Swizec/intro-to-react-workshop/src/pages/1-lay-of-the-land.md

 );
 ```

+The simplest component is a so-called functional stateless component – a function that takes `props` and returns JSX.

-That's actually a React functional stateless component.
-You can use it like any other HTML element.
+You can use React components like any other HTML element.
 Don't worry about the details right now, we'll talk more about components in the next section.

 Here's how you render a component: